 This was also done in order to not emulate the Gentiles.
 In ancient times they used to shave with a razor for Avodah Zara reasons.
 Now there is a part of not shaving off the roots of five points of the beard, etc. Today some people have adhered to the Kosher Shaver to avoid lifting and cutting, thereby not “destroying” the beard.
 Others have avoided shaving altogether as it’s not Kabbalistically correct.
 The top hair represents Ga’avah (haughtiness), the facial hair represents Anavah (humility) and each beard strand represents a “spark of light.”

-Interestingly Italian Jews – big Rabbis and Mekubalim included – shaved with a razor, albeit not a single-blade one as they have a reliable tradition that “destroying” refers to a “single blade” razor (Rabbi Samson Morpurgo).
+Interestingly Italian Jews – big Rabbis and Mekubalim included – shaved, albeit not with a razor as they have a reliable tradition that “destroying” refers to a “single blade” razor (Rabbi Samson Morpurgo).
 R’ Morpurgo goes on to state, that anyone who says otherwise is arguing on the truth and it is almost as if he is saying אין תורה מן השמים!
 Food for thought.